jozr/temporary/offline-mode-investigation.md

 "AsyncStorage is a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the app.
 It should be used instead of LocalStorage."

+On iOS, AsyncStorage is backed by native code that stores small values in a serialized dictionary and larger values in separate files.
+On Android, AsyncStorage will use either RocksDB or SQLite based on what is available.

+With AsyncStorage, it would be necessary to use NetInfo to collect online status.

 #### NetInfo

 https://facebook.github.io/react-native/docs/netinfo

 NetInfo is a built-in module that exposes information about the offline and online status.
-Much of the following information is taken from the documentation.

 Cross platform values for `ConnectionType`:
 - `none` - device is offline